 Anita Hill remains hopeful because she’s seen how far this country has come since her grandfather was a slave.
 The first step is to start believing women.
 Women who allege sexual harassment and assault are statistically unlikely to lie about it.
 Yet we go to great lengths to make sure men are not penalized by false accusations, and in the process end up silencing women.

 Jean Boler is an experienced lawyer who has worked tirelessly for equity and fairness both as counsel for individuals and for organizations.
-As a plaintiffs’ employment lawyer, Ms. Boler has used class action litigation to expose discriminatory patterns in workplaces.
+As a plaintiffs’ employment lawyer minneapolis, Ms. Boler has used class action litigation to expose discriminatory patterns in workplaces.
 As counsel to the City of Seattle, Ms. Boler was at the forefront of helping a willing City government embrace systemic change in its police department.
 Ms. Boler has a unique ability to turn conflict into an avenue for improvement, whether through advice, negotiation or litigation.
 Ms. Boler works in all areas of employment law as well as in the area of police accountability.
 She is a trained mediator.